Adaptive Multi-Factor Authentication (MFA)

 Validate the First Authentication Factor

-When a user attempts to access a resource, the adaptive MFA system will check their first authentication factor (most often a username and password, but it could be something else, such as a passwordless method) before proceeding to the next step.
+When a user attempts to access a resource, the adaptive MFA system checks the first authentication factor (commonly username and password, or a passwordless method) before proceeding.

 Evaluate Context and Risk Level